NateLove/application-helm-chart/README.md

 ## Example Frontend/Backend deployment

-Creates a DeploymentConfig, Service, and ImageStream for a backend application.
+Creates a DeploymentConfig, Service, Route, and ImageStream for a backend application.

 #### Update Helm Dependencies